Lane Cove National Park Riverside Loop Walk

 Riverside Walking Track

-The last section of the Riverside Walking Track is on a comfortable boardwalk with a few benches and information boards, before arriving back at the Koonjeree picnic area.
+The last section of the Riverside Walking Track is on a comfortable boardwalk with a few benches and information boards, before returning to the Koonjeree picnic area.

 4 Comments